digitranslab/jumpstart/docs/docs/setup/upgrade-to-v3.md

 ## Component and Query Naming

 :::note
 This is only an issue during the upgrade process.
-Once your application is running on ToolJet 3.0, you can use identical names for components and queries without any problems.
+Once your application is running on JumpStart 3.0, you can use identical names for components and queries without any problems.
 :::

 ### Action Required